DudeNation/dudenation.github.io/_posts/2024-11-18-intigriti-ctf.md

 ```
 ![Work Break Prototype Pollution](/assets/img/Intigriti-ctf_2024/work_break_prototype_pollution.png)

 It shows "Settings updated successfully".
+The reason why we use `__proto__` but not using normal property is because:
+- Can not exploit the Object.prototype
+- No overall impact to the application
+- Other objects will not be affected

+So we need to use `__proto__` to trigger prototype chain pollution. <br>
 Now we can inject more properties and curl to our burp collaborator to get the SID. <br>
 ```json
 {
     "name":"Anon",